-SCI 501 Graduate Seminar in N.S1 credit hour, repeat for a a min. of 3crd.hrs SCI 502 Introduction to Professional Laboratory Practice 3 credit hours SCI 503 Experimental Design and Analysis in N.S 4 credit hours SCI 504 Instrumentation in Research 3 credit hours
+SCI 501 Graduate Seminar in N.S.
+(1 hour each; repeat 3 times) 3 502 Introduction to Professional Laboratory Practice 503 Experimental Design and Analysis in N.S.
+504 Instrumentation in Research ?

 Requirements for Thesis option:

 Thesis option students must complete 6-9 credit hours in SCI 515 GRADUATE RESEARCH.
 Thesis option student need to complete a minimum of 9-12 additional credit hours of electives.
 Electives must be approved and may include courses from the following list of elective courses, other graduate courses at LU, a maximum of 9 credit hours of graduate transfer credits from an accredited university and/or a maximum of 3 credit hours of graduate conference courses.